dmliao/amorphous/_posts/2016-08-31-the-four-old-gods-postmortem.md

 By the end of the day, I had a good engine for the game, where units could be selected, moved to the mouse while avoiding walls, and the game could be paused at any time.

-## Day 2: Map Design
+## Map Design

-I spent most of the day drawing the map and figuring out game objectives.
 I figured that there would only be one level, so the objective of the game had to be fairly easy to understand.
 From the few strategy games I played, I had a short list of the typical objectives in a strategy game level:

 * Defeat all enemies
 * Destroy some important target (enemy bases, energy source, etc.)